A-DITYA7070/DataScience/machineLearning/Theroies/feature-selection/feature-engineering.md

-Feature Engineering :- It refers to the process of using domain knowledge to select and transform the most relevant variables from raw data when creating a predictive model using ml or statistical modelling.
+Feature Engineering :- It refers to the process of using domain knowledge to select and transform the most relevant variables from raw data when creating a predictive model using. ml or statistical modelling.

 Goal :- Goal of feature engineering and selection is to improve the performance of ml algos.

-feature selection --> selecting optimal and best features for ml models.
+Feature selection --> selecting optimal and best features for ml models.

-=> feature selection techniques find a smaller subset for many dimensional data set to create data model.
+=> Feature selection techniques find a smaller subset for many dimensional data set to create data model.
 => The complexity depends upon size of data sample,no of input dimension, and selected dimensions k.
 => It is a technique of finding k features of the d dimensions that gives us the most info and discards the other (d-k) dimensions.